 At one point, I ran a website at this same domain name.
 That site was a collection of movie and music reviews with a smattering of fiction and random columns (a somewhat short-lived device created during the 2001 spring semester of the MDC in which a series of unrelated thoughts and observations were strung together in column form).

-I currently work in government and hold an MBA from Boston College, where I specialized in asset management (really).
+I currently work in health care after working in government for 8 years.
+I hold an MBA from Boston College, where I specialized in asset management (really).
+None of this makes any sense.
 You can follow me on Twitter @cosmicspeaking

 About This Site